Code-Institute-Submissions/JochenFM-Milestone1/README.md

 # FILED: A Blog for the History of Paperwork #

-This project brings together for the first time scholarship on paperwork – all documents produced in response to a demand (real or imagined) by an office, the law, a lab, or similar organizational entity - and aims to develop into a collaborative, international, and peer-reviewed blog.
+This project brings together for the first time scholarship on paperwork – all documents produced in response to a demand (real or imagined) by an office, the law, a lab, or similar organizational entity.
+We aim to develop this into a high-quality collaborative, international, and peer-reviewed blog.

 comprising technologies that now have become the iconic repertoire from which graphical computer interfaces are assembled: forms, manila folder, keyboard, filing cabinet etc  as not least this blog tesitifies.
 I envision this to be less about topics covered by art & literary history